Kendysond/OSClass-Payment-plugin-Paystack-/README.md

 ## Support
 For bug reports and feature requests directly related to this plugin, please use the [issue tracker](https://github.com/PaystackHQ/plugin-OSClass/issues).

-For questions related to using the plugin, please post an inquiry to the plugin [support forum](https://wordpress.org/support/plugin_OSClass/).

 For general support or questions about your Paystack account, you can reach out by sending a message from [our website](https://paystack.com/contact).

 ## Community